Leeds Arts University

 Leeds Arts University is one of only a few specialist arts universities in the UK and the only one in the North of England.
 Its students enjoy a small, close-knit community in a creative atmosphere where anything feels possible.
-The university believes this is the best environment in which to grow as an artist or designer.
+The university believes this is the best environment in which to grow as an artist, designer, musician or filmmaker.

 UCAS Code: L28

 Teaching Excellence Framework (TEF)